Israel envoy to brief US over ban on Palestinian groups

 Israel last week designated the prominent Palestinian human rights groups as terrorist organizations, sparking international criticism and repeated assertions by Israel’s top strategic partner, the United States, that there had been no advance warning of the move.

-Israel’s move marked a major escalation of its decades-long crackdown on political activism in the occupied territories.
+Israel’s move marked what critics say was a major escalation of its decades-long crackdown on political activism in the occupied territories.
 The U.S. State Department has said it would seek more information on the decision.

 Joshua Zarka, a senior Israeli Foreign Ministry official, told Israeli Army Radio the envoy would “give them all the details and to present them all the intelligence” during his visit in the coming days.